Sunderpurkaithauli

-Sundarpur kathauli is a village, situated in Azamgarh district, Uttar Pradesh, India.
-It is situated on the bank of river 'Besav'.
-The neighbouring village of sundarpur kathauli are Dehduar, Lasnda khurd, Tirhautipir.
+Sunderpurkaithauli is a village, situated in Azamgarh district, Uttar Pradesh, India.
+It is located on the bank of the Beso River.
+The neighbouring villages of Sunderpurkaithauli are Dehduwar, Lasara Khurd, and Tirhutipur.
 The number of houses in this village is not very large.
-'Rajju' and 'Bhelahiya' are two main ponds of this village.
+Rajju and Bhelahiya are the two main water bodies of this village.
 75% population of village is literate.
-The per-capita income of the village is good.
+The per capita income of the village is good.